MIKAIA-projects/plug-in-your-own-ai/README.md

 - multiple example client plugins are also open sourced and can be found in this repository.
 As part of one of the examples, a trained AI model (TensorFlow framework) is also open sourced and included in this repository.

 ## what examples are available?
-so far 2 examples are available.
+so far 3 examples are available.
 - one example demonstrates how to use the pixel-access-API and generated-overlay-API.
 It does not do a meaningful analysis.
+- second example segments cells in a selected ROI using pretrained Cellpose model.
+It demonstrates how to use the pixel-access-API and generated-overlay-API.
-- another example analyzes the selected ROI patch by patch with a TensorFlow classification model
+- third example analyzes the selected ROI patch by patch with a TensorFlow classification model
+- (coming soon) an example of using a foundation model (like UNI or CONCH) to extract image features and cluster them
 - (coming soon) an example that carries out segmentation using facebook's segment-anything-model ([SAM](https://github.com/facebookresearch/segment-anything))

 ## Connect your python script to MIKAIA